telehash/TMesh/TMesh.md

 All `LINK` epochs follow a successful `INIT` or are triggered by an out-of-band synchronization, their time base and unique epoch ID is a result of those processes.

-The IV base for the epoch is always the first 8 bytes of the corresponding telehash link routing token.
-All knocks are chunk-encoded encrypted telehash packets, either sync or async types.
+The nonce base for the epoch is always the first 8 bytes of the corresponding telehash link routing token.
+All knocks are chunk-encoded encrypted telehash packets.

 ### Discovery Mode